f5devcentral/application-study-tool/pages/config/config_helper/metric_obfuscation.md

+---
+layout: page
+title: Metric Obfuscation
+parent: Configuration Helper (Recommended)
+grandparent: Configuration
+nav_order: 4
+---
 # Metric Obfuscation

 Metric data can be obfuscated before sending to storage systems (local Prometheus, F5 Datafabric, or your Org metrics store) using the built-in functionality in the Opentelemetry Collector processors.

+{: .important }
+The config helper script must run after any changes to the default or device specific configs, and the Otel container restarted before changes will take effect.

 The Application Study Tool Opentelemetry Collector includes the following data processors which can be used to manipulate data before it's exported: